2026 Players Championship (snooker)

-The 2026 Players Championship (officially the 2026 Sportsbet.io Players Championship) is an upcoming professional snooker tournament that will take place from 16 to 22 February 2026 at the Telford International Centre in Telford, England.
-It will feature the top 16 players on the one-year ranking list.
-The 10th consecutive staging of the event since it became a standalone tournament in 2017, it will be the 14th ranking event of the 202526 snooker season, following the 2026 World Grand Prix and preceding the 2026 Welsh Open.
-It will be the second of three events in the Players Series, following the 2026 World Grand Prix and preceding the 2026 Tour Championship.
-The tournament will be the first professional snooker event broadcast on Channel 5, after ITV Sport chose not to renew its contract with the World Snooker Tour.
+The 2026 Players Championship (officially the 2026 Sportsbet.io Players Championship) was a professional snooker tournament that took place from 17 to 22 February 2026 at the Telford International Centre in Telford, England.
+The top 16 players on the one-year ranking list, as it stood after the 2026 World Grand Prix, qualified for the event.
+The 10th consecutive staging of the Players Championship since it became a standalone tournament in 2017, it was the 14th ranking event of the 2025–26 snooker season, following the 2026 World Grand Prix and preceding the 2026 Welsh Open.
+It was the second of three events in the Players Series, following the 2026 World Grand Prix and preceding the 2026 Tour Championship.
+It was the first professional snooker tournament to be broadcast on 5 in the United Kingdom.
+It was also broadcast by TNT Sports in the UK and Ireland, by Eurosport in mainland Europe, by local channels in Asia and Africa, and by WST Play in all other territories.
+The winner received £150,000 from a total prize fund of £500,000.